Electing SAD candidate from Jalandhar will be true homage to Parkash Singh Badal, says Sukhbir | Politics

 ''I want to request the (SAD and BSP) workers that, by ensuring victory (for Sukhi) in this battle (bypoll), it will be a true tribute to our leader Sardar Parkash Singh Badal,'' he said.

-The SAD workers will then ensure victory for the BSP candidate from the Banga seat, he further said.
+The SAD workers will then ensure victory for a BSP candidate from Banga, he further said.

-Sukhi, who is currently the MLA from the Banga assembly constituency, will have to vacate his seat if he is elected to the Lok Sabha.
+A decision to this effect was taken unanimously following a meeting of the SAD-BSP coordination committee, he added.

+Sukhbir Singh Badal said, ''The SAD-BSP alliance is one of minds and hearts.
+Workers of both parties are working seamlessly to ensure Sukhi's victory in the bypoll.
+We are also convinced that this alliance has a long way to go and will be fruitful for both parties.''
+He added that both the SAD and the BSP are fully committed to the alliance.

 The Jalandhar Lok Sabha bypoll, scheduled to take place on May 10, was necessitated by the death of Congress MP Santokh Singh Chaudhary in January.